supertypeai/articles/articles/twitter-sentiment-analysis-part-2.md

 # End-to-End Machine Learning Project: Twitter Sentiment Analysis - Data Preprocessing and Model Building (Part 2)

-In the [previous post](https://supertype.ai/notes/twitter-sentiment-analysis-part-1/), I have explained how to collect the training data.
+In the <u>[previous post](https://supertype.ai/notes/twitter-sentiment-analysis-part-1/)</u>, I have explained how to collect the training data.
 Now, we will preprocess the collected data and use it to build a Long Short-Term Memory (LSTM) model that can predict the sentiment of a tweet.

 ### Reading the Dataset